The Baird Institute Scholarships & Grants Program

 In addition, The Baird Institute partners with many other research groups in these areas, including the Heart Research Institute, The Centenary Institute, & The ANZAC Institute.

-The Baird aims to not just supervise research students, but also to provide mentorship to them.
+The Baird Institute aims to not just supervise research students, but also to provide mentorship to them.
 This includes senior surgeons who can discuss career goals, advise in clinical situations, sponsor for applications and constructively critique your work.

 We also help students who want to begin a career in academic surgery.
 There are many reasons for wanting to do this, including the ability to provide the best patient care, to discover and apply new knowledge to surgical problems, to teach trainees & surgeons across the world and to be a part of innovation and change.